vinyashegde/foodbridge-firebase/README.md

 - For the backend, we mostly relied on Firebase, as it was easier to integrate with frontend, without any hassle to manage & create instances of our server.

-- Other backend leavereges are Express JS,  node JS.
+- Other backend leavereges are node JS.

 - For frontend, we have used  HTML,  CSS,  JavaScript